Evan Rachel Wood accuses Marilyn Manson of 'horrifically' abusing her - RFI

 The Los Angeles district attorney dismissed the case, saying the statute of limitations had expired and noting an "absence of corroboration."

-Neither Manson's representatives nor his lawyer immediately replied to AFP requests for comment on the latest accusations.
+Neither Manson's representatives nor his lawyer replied to AFP requests for comment on the latest accusations.

-The goth rocker was engaged to Wood before the pair broke it off in 2010, a relationship that had gone public in 2007, when Wood was 19.
+The goth rocker was engaged to Wood before the pair broke it off in 2010.
+Their relationship had first been reported in 2007, when Wood was 19.

 He spoke in a 2009 interview of fantasizing about smashing Wood's skull with a sledgehammer, although his representatives maintained he was just being deliberately provocative.

-He has also been accused of rape by an ex-girlfriend of band mate Jeordie White.
+The musician also dated and was engaged to actor Rose McGowan, who is among the most high-profile women to have accused Weinstein.

+McGowan cited a "lifestyle difference" in explaining the end of their relationship.

-In 2018 Wood gave a harrowing account of her experiences of abuse in the US Congress, without naming Manson.
+In 2018 Wood gave a harrowing account of her experiences of abuse in the US Congress, without naming anyone.

 "My experience with domestic violence was this: Toxic mental, physical and sexual abuse which started slow but escalated over time, including threats against my life, severe gaslighting and brainwashing, waking up to the man that claimed to love me raping what he believed to be my unconscious body," she said.